mikeizbicki/ucr-cs100/tutorials/shell-tricks/README.md

 Relax your problems are over now, you can fix it in one line using the 'sed' command!

 Sed stands for Stream EDitor and can be very useful when passing the right flags to it.
+What distinguishes it from others editors is the way it works making only one pass over the input(s) and the ability to filter text through a pipeline.
+Sed has several commands, but most commom people use is the substitute command: s.

 If you type: